5 Core Facilitative Leadership Skills to Improve Team Collaboration

 “You can speed things up by making everyone on the team feel they belong and they matter.” — Dabney Hailey

 We tend to value productivity and action over pause.
 This bias toward action often leads to skipping over behaviors like deep listening.
 But conversation and discussion are not less valuable than “doing.”
-If you designate a note taker for a VTS session, Dabney says you’ll usually end up with lots of action items and next steps.
+If you designate a note taker for a VTS session, Dabney says you’ll usually end up with many action items and next steps.
 We’re just not used to behaving in this way, so it takes time to reframe the value of discussion.
-Take a moment to go slow in order to go fast.
+Take a moment to go slow to go fast.

 4. Withhold judgment, both good and bad.